The Investigative Process

 Who Investigates Me?

 KSBN staff includes investigators who are licensed nurses.
-Cases are assigned to these seven investigators.
+Cases are assigned to these investigators.

 What Happens If I Apply During An Investigation?